Vervious/gpt/README.md

 ![loss plot](img/16-attentionsink.jpg)

 Q: why does magnitude of the residual matter so much?
 Layer norming it completely destroys it...
+Even halving it, completely destroys it.
+(I imagine that it gets smaller and smaller every step, converging to zero.)

 ## ON training in parallel